Ntt-fvr/symphony/docs/md/graphql-breaking-changes.md

 * `PermissionSettings.canWrite` - Use specific policy in `adminPolicy`, `inventoryPolicy` or `workforcePolicy` instead.
 Will be removed on 2020-09-01

 ## Deprecated Input Fields
+* `TechnicianWorkOrderUploadInput.checklist` - Use `TechnicianWorkOrderUploadInput.checkListCategories` instead.
+Will be removed on 2020-09-01.
+You cannot use `TechnicianWorkOrderUploadInput.checklist` and `TechnicianWorkOrderUploadInput.checkListCategories` together

 ## Deprecated Enums